-In 2018, the Company recorded a charge of less than \$1 to increase its asbestos liability compared to charges of \$3 in 2017 and \$21 in 2016.
-The five year average settlement cost per claim increased from \$13,800 in 2016 and 2017 to \$14,900 in 2018.
-While the average settlement cost per claim increased in 2018, the increase was offset in the Company's accrual calculation by a decrease in projected future claim settlements.
+The five year average settlement cost per claim was \$13,800 in 2017, \$14,900 in 2018 and \$14,400 in 2019.
+While the average settlement cost per claim decreased in 2019 compared to 2018, the decrease was offset in the Company's accrual calculation by an increase in projected future claim settlements.

-Crown Cork's experience continues to be settling a higher percentage of claims alleging serious disease (primarily mesothelioma) which are settled at higher dollar amounts.
+In recent years, a higher percentage of Crown Cork's settlements have related to claims alleging serious disease (primarily mesothelioma) which are settled at higher dollar amounts.
 Accordingly, a higher percentage of claims projected into the future continue to relate to serious diseases and are therefore valued at higher dollar amounts.
-For example, in each of the years 2018, 2017 and 2016, of the projected claims related to claimants alleging first exposure to asbestos before or during 1964 and filed in states that have not enacted asbestos legislation, approximately 60% relate to claims alleging serious diseases such as mesothelioma.
+For example, in each of the years 2019, 2018 and 2017, of the projected claims related to claimants alleging first exposure to asbestos before or during 1964 and filed in states that have not enacted asbestos legislation, approximately 60% relate to claims alleging serious diseases such as mesothelioma.

-If the trend of settling a higher percentage of claims alleging serious disease (primarily mesothelioma) at higher dollar amounts continues, average settlement costs per claim are likely to increase and, if not offset by a reduction in overall claims and settlements, the Company may record additional charges in the future.
-A 10% change in either the average cost per claim or the number of projected claims would increase or decrease the estimated liability at December 31, 2018 by \$29.
-A 10% increase in these two factors at the same time would increase the estimated liability at December 31, 2018 by \$62.
-A 10% decrease in these two factors at the same time would decrease the estimated liability at December 31, 2018 by \$56.
+Although the five year average settlement cost per claim decreased in 2019, if Crown Cork continues to settle a high percentage of claims alleging serious disease at higher dollar amounts, average settlement costs per claim are likely to increase and, if not offset by a reduction in overall claims and settlements, the Company may record additional charges in the future.
+A 10% change in either the average cost per claim or the number of projected claims would increase or decrease the estimated liability at December 31, 2019 by \$27.
+A 10% increase in these two factors at the same time would increase the estimated liability at December 31, 2019 by \$57.
+A 10% decrease in these two factors at the same time would decrease the estimated liability at December 31, 2019 by \$52.